 Some of you took advantage of the referral discount last year, so we are running it again this year.
 If you share the link provided to you after you register and 5 of your friends use that link to register, you get a refund of $10.

 St. Nicholas Brewing Company is stepping up again to provide the post race hydration.
-We will also be providing some killer post race food again this year.
+There will be some killer post race food after you finish.
+We also plan to have the "Dirty South Roubaix" ale again this year.......

 GPX file will be provided for each course before the race.
 Cue sheets will be provided and turns will be marked.
 The courses will be on open roads, so there may be vehicle traffic in areas.
 Road surfaces can be buttery smooth asphalt, chipseal, smooth gravel, chunky gravel, mud and dirt.
 You are advised to use good judgement and make safe decisions during the race.
 The distance will be at least 100K for the full distance and around 50k for the Half Dirty.
 There will likely be pain and suffering.